Destination comparison

 Kyoto vs Mexico City

-Mexico City is the clearer pick — 81 vs 55 on the Atlas Ranger Score, and it leads in 11 of 12 months.
-Kyoto never pulls ahead — it trails in every month.
-If you're choosing on timing alone, Mexico City is the safer bet; Kyoto makes sense mainly for its own strengths or its short strong window (best in May, 69).
+Mexico City is the clearer pick — 81 vs 55 on the Atlas Ranger Score, and it leads 11 of 12 months.
+Kyoto never pulls ahead, with its own best stretch in May (69).
+On timing alone Mexico City is the safer bet; Kyoto earns the trip on its own character, not its calendar.

 🇯🇵 Kyoto55/100Mixed · best in May (69)🇲🇽 Mexico City81/100Great · best in February (96)